"> Vision And Rushing

 Vision And Rushing

 In the past several years, especially since I’ve been studying energy medicine with Deborah King, I’ve been focusing on being present, fully engaged in the activity at hand, whether it be a weight workout or washing the dishes.
 I don’t want to have part of my attention on fretting about the future or on bemoaning the past.
 Proceeding at a steady methodical pace goes along with this.
-I actually get more done when I’m not desperately rushing — this just leads to making mistakes.
+I actually get more done when I’m not desperately rushing, which can lead to making mistakes.
 Yet I’ve been slow to apply these more mindful habits to my vision.

 Once I thought I had a good grasp of the principles, I spent a few frustrating years doing vision exercises, straining so much I gave myself headaches, and more than once ended up in tears.
 I did the Long Swing so vigorously I lost my balance.
 Right after a session of palming, I’d test my vision on the eye chart, like a child asking his parents every 5 minutes on a long trip “Are we there yet?”.
 No wonder I didn’t make very fast progress!